Shin Megami Tensei: Strange Journey Redux Review

 The narrative in Strange Journey is a little tricky to describe.
 It's not especially plot-driven, and it's not quite character-driven either, at least not in the traditional sense.
 It feels more like a horror mystery with some abstract philosophical elements.
 As you progress through the Schwarzwelt, you'll meet a handful of strange angels and demons as the mystery of this realm becomes more and more clear.

-You experience the enigma of the Schwarzwelt with two other primary characters in the game, Jimenez and Zelenin, whose behaviors and responses to the world around them ultimately connects to the story's branching ending paths.
+You experience the enigma of the Schwarzwelt with two other primary characters in the game, Jimenez and Zelenin, whose behaviors and responses to the world around them ultimately connect to the story's branching ending paths.
 The main hook comes from this sort of 'wonder' of what the Schwarzwelt has in store, as well as an intriguing balance between clashing viewpoints that develop over the course of the adventure.

 As for new content in Strange Journey Redux, it revolves around a newcomer character named Alex.
 Partway through the normal storyline, Alex will appear and the player will find themselves in a new dungeon area known as the Womb of Grief.
 This area is essentially accessed parallel to the original content.
 You can't complete it fully when you first get access to it, so you'll have to revisit the Womb of Grief periodically during the main story to make more progress.
 Here, the goddess Demeter asks for your help in acquiring six pieces of a magical fruit, and you'll take on numerous new boss demons in order to achieve her goal.